-Gunbot is a crypto trading system, and what a trading system does is increase the probability of your trade working out and making you money against a randomly placed trade.
+Gunbot is a crypto trading system.
+A trading system increases the probability of your trade working out and making you money against a randomly placed trading order.

 A cryptocurrency trading system is not a license to print money but simply a way to help you identify patterns or situations which have a higher percentage chance of making you money than a random guess.

-Users love Gunbot because it is not meant to be a platform only for extremely experienced traders to do complex things.
+Users love Gunbot because it is not a platform only for highly experienced traders to do complex things.
 On the contrary, our easy-to-use crypto trading bot is built to service 98% of crypto investors who don’t have the skill or the time but desire to trade more actively.

 And if you’re a part of the 2% that loves day-trading, and you’re already a successful manual trader, Gunbot it’s the perfect complement to your existing strategy.

 Gunbot is the Automated Trading Software that all crypto traders are looking for!
 And now you know why.
 What are you waiting for?
 Seize Gunbot Now.